wp-plugins/post-save-list/readme.txt

 == Description ==
 This plugin allows you to add Save button next to Publish button.
 When you click the Save button you'll get redirected to Posts list page.

+You can find this plugin also on https://github.com/markzero/post-save-list.

 == Installation ==
 Download the plugin, unzip it, place it under plugins/ directory and activate it.